Gurls-Coding-Club/git-workshop/slides.md

 hideInToc: true
 ---

-# Git Started – An Introduction to Git
+# An Introduction to Git

 Hosted by G:URL\*s Coding Club